Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Resorts in North Goa

-You can find plenty of resorts in North Goa at various price ranges and unique locations.
-Some of the popular resorts in North Goa include Marbela beach resort, Doubletree by Hilton (shown in the picture above), Aria beach resort, Novotel Goa and there are many more.
+Some of the best resorts in Goa are located in North Goa itself.
+Some of the popular resorts in North Goa include Marbela beach resort, Aria beach resort, Riva beach resort and lots more.

 There are innumerable hostels and hotels in North Goa.
 Take a look at some popular picks of hotels in North Goa: